 What Is the Purpose of CMMC 2.0 Level 1?

-The primary purpose of CMMC 2.0 Level 1 is to ensure that organizations have the basic controls in place to protect CUI from unauthorized use.
-Level 1 defines the minimum set of cybersecurity practices that organizations must have in place to protect CUI, including standards such as identity management, asset management, and access control.
+The primary purpose of CMMC 2.0 Level 1 is to ensure that organiations have the basic controls tin place to protect FCI from unauthorized use.
+Level 1 is comprised of the 15 basic safeguarding requirements specified in Federal Acquisition Regulation (FAR) Clause 52.204-21.

 What Are the Consequences of Noncompliance With CMMC 2.0 Level 1?